egavazzi/AURORA.jl/README.md

 |:---------------------------------:|:-----------------------:|
 | [![][docs-dev-img]][docs-dev-url] | [![][doi-img]][doi-url] |

-AURORA is a time-dependent multi-stream electron transport code, suitable for modeling ionospheric electron-fluxes during periods of rapidly varying electron-precipitation.
+AURORA is a time-dependent multi-stream electron transport code, suitable for modeling ionospheric electron-fluxes during periods of rapidly varying electron-precipitation (sub-second).

 This is a Julia implementation of the original AURORA code written in MATLAB and available at https://github.com/egavazzi/AURORA.
-The version present here is the one we recommend to use.
-It is in active development, is faster (~1000x), and produces more accurate results (i.e. bugs have been fixed).
+This version is the one we recommend to use.
+It is in active development, is much faster (~ 1000x), and produces more accurate results (i.e. bugs have been fixed).

-Below is an example of electron flux in the ionosphere produced by AURORA in response to an Alfvénic precipitation.
+Below is an example of electron flux in the ionosphere produced by AURORA in response to Alfvénic precipitation.

 https://github.com/user-attachments/assets/e67fc4d3-1fe1-4c0b-a8f6-42275f6e4659

-## Installation
+## Installation / Documentation
 Instructions are available in the [**documentation**](https://egavazzi.github.io/AURORA.jl/dev/).

-## Documentation
-The documentation is available [**here**](https://egavazzi.github.io/AURORA.jl/dev/).

-Descriptions of how the code works are available in Gustavsson (2022), in Gavazzi (2022), and in [this document](https://github.com/egavazzi/AURORA.jl/blob/main/docs/other/AURORA_Documentation.pdf).
+Descriptions of how the code works are available in Gustavsson (2022), in section 3 of Gavazzi (2022), and in [this document](https://github.com/egavazzi/AURORA.jl/blob/main/docs/other/AURORA_Documentation.pdf).

 ## References
 Gavazzi, E. (2022).
 The effects of time-variation of electron fluxes from the auroral ionosphere on M-I coupling [Master thesis, UiT Norges arktiske universitet]. https://munin.uit.no/handle/10037/25897